End the Wait!

 ABOUT THE COMMUNITY-BASED BIGS & LITTLES PROGRAM

-Community-Based Bigs and Littles is our longest-running and most recognized program.
-It connects a young person (ages 6–18) with a caring adult who listens, cares, and shows up for them.
-Together, they build a real, trusting relationship that is rooted in support, curiosity, and fun.
+Community-Based Bigs (mentors) and Littles (mentees) is our longest-running and most recognized program.
+It connects a young person (ages 6–17) with a caring adult who listens, cares, and shows up for them.
+The relationship between a Big and a Little is primarily a friendship built on trust, support, and shared experiences rather than a formal tutoring or counseling session.

 These mentoring matches meet out in the community, doing ordinary things that turn into something extraordinary.
-Think of it as spending quality time; going for a walk, grabbing ice cream, volunteering together, hitting up a free event, or just hanging out and talking about life.
+Think of it as spending quality time; going for a walk, grabbing ice cream, volunteering together, baking, making crafts, watching sports, attending events, or just hanging out and talking about life.
+Matches typically meet for a few hours, three to four times a month, and make a one-year commitment.
 Every interaction is building something bigger: confidence, resilience, and belonging.

 • Mentored youth are twice more likely to feel happy, healthy, and confident.